WeiqiangZhou/BIRD-data/README.md

 This is the preprocessed training dataset used for [BIRD(Big data Regression for predicting DNase I hypersensitivity)](https://github.com/WeiqiangZhou/BIRD).
 It contains two types of genomic data: chromatin accessibility (DNase-seq) and gene expression (Exon array).

 This dataset can also be useful for testing other machine learning algorithms in the context of genomics.
-For more details about the introduction of prediction problems in genomics, please check the following papers:
+For more details about the prediction problems in genomics, please check the following papers:

 Zhou W, Sherwood B, Ji Z, Xue Y, Du F, Bai J, Ying M, Ji H. Genome-wide Prediction of DNase I Hypersensitivity Using Gene Expression. _Nature Communications_ 8, 1038 (2017). ([open access](https://www.nature.com/articles/s41467-017-01188-x))